Performance Improvement Plan (PIP) explained and Word Template

 If an employee has not been able to improve performance, or if performance has even deteriorated, the Performance Improvement Plan must also be closed, but the consequences will apply as agreed.

 If the employee has made sufficient effort, but the objectives have just not been achieved, it may be worth expanding the plan or giving the employee a little more time.
 If it turns out that the objectives were not realistic after all, the PIP can be closed successfully on the basis of the improvements achieved.

-To set-up or write a Performance Improvement Plan (PIP), you can use this ready-to-use Performance Improvement Plan template in a .DOC format.
+To set-up or write a PIP, you can use this ready-to-use Performance Improvement Plan Word template in a .DOC format.

 Now it’s your turn

 What do you think?
 Do you recognize the explanation about the Performance Improvement Plan (PIP)?
 Have you ever worked with a PIP?
 Which alternatives are you familiar with when it comes to improving performance and behavior among employees?
 Do you have any tips or comments?